 - Coconut trees cannot produce sugar and coconuts at the same time.

 - If/when the coconut sugar industry booms, coconut prices will rise immensely because farmers will convert their trees (already are) to making coconut nectar and sugars.

 - Farmers are planting trees specifically to make coconut and palm sugars, but it will take 5-10 years to catch up with the demand.

-- In the meantime, products like coconut oil, coconut flour, and plain shredded coconut will become so expensive, only the rich will be able to afford them.
+- In the meantime, products like coconut oil, coconut flour, and plain shredded coconut (use the code STEWARDSHIP for 10% off at that site!) will become so expensive, only the rich will be able to afford them.

 On the other hand…

 Coconut Secret published a response HERE to Tropical Traditions’ claims, basically saying that they’re dead wrong on all accounts (with some citations), including information on how to both harvest coconut nectar from blossoms AND allow them to grow into coconuts.

 I’ve said it many times, but it seems that again, in the world of food, nothing is simple, and you can always find sources that say the exact opposite information.